george-hawkins/mini-quad-2023/build.md

 [ You'd still need to solder the telemetry radio. ]

+Treating them like pads allow you to have the wires going outsideways - but it's hard for the double row of pads.
+Going up still risks bumping against battery strap and top plate but probably less risk that down to very close ESC.

 TODO: add a section at the very end to cover any points like this that you _didn't_ correct but would have liked to.

 ---